 Huntington disease (HD) is an inherited brain disorder.
 HD causes cells in parts of the brain to die: specifically the caudate, the putamen and, as the disease progresses, the cerebral cortex.
 As the brain cells die, a person with Huntington’s becomes less able to control movements, recall events, make decisions and control emotions.
-The disease leads to incapacitation and, eventually, death (generally due to other health complications).

 WHO gets it?